 Each entry records block address information with its structure as shown in Picture 5.

 |Flag Bit||Offset Address of Entry Data||AG No of Block & Offset||No of Blocks|

-Unit of storage structure within an entry is bit and each entry has the length of 16 bytes, which can be converted to bit as 16*8=128bit.
+Unit of storage structure within an entry is bitten and each entry has the length of 16 bytes, which can be converted to the bit as 16*8=128bit.
 The value of 1bit offset of each entry is the mark bit of this entry; the value of 2bit to 55bit offset is the offset number of blocks of the recorded block data in the file; the value of 56bit to 107bit offset is the block address of the file, including the AG number of the occupied block and its offset number in the AG.
-Offset number of the block in the AG occupies lower bit in the structure, its length equals the value of 0x7Cbit offset in the XFS file system; thus AG number of the block locates in higher bit, 56bit~107bit offset, and its length equals the length of offset number of 52 cut block in the AG.
+Offset the number of the block in the AG occupies lower bit in the structure, its length equals the value of 0x7Cbit offset in the XFS file system; thus AG number of the block locates in higher bit, 56bit~107bit offset, and its length equals the length of offset number of 52 cut block in the AG.
 The value of 108bit to 128bit offset is the number of blocks used by the file.

 III Methods for Recovering Fragmented Files